Thrombophlebitis is swelling (inflammation) of a vein caused by a blood clot.

 Superficial thrombophlebitis rarely causes complications.

-Complications of deep vein thrombosis include blood clots in the lungs (pulmonary embolism) or chronic pain and swelling in the leg.
+Complications of deep vein thrombosis include a blood clot in the lungs (pulmonary embolism) or chronic pain and swelling in the leg.

 Call your health care provider if you have symptoms of thrombophlebitis.